 The potential for people to abuse Desoxyn is high.
 This is because, like any methamphetamine, it traditionally has been an abused drug.
 It is rare that it’s prescribed which makes it less common for abuse.
 If given the chance, it would be a problematic prescription drug.
 For those with ADHD, narcolepsy, or obesity, this drug would be the last resort for any doctor to prescribe.
 Physicians have been made very aware that there is a strong potential for abuse.
 The DEA has classified it as a schedule II controlled substance due to the abuse risks.

 “We’ve helped people from all over the country overcome Meth addiction.
-Take a look at our 28 day rehab program.”
+Take a look at our inpatient program.”

 Dangers of Meth